newocean-group/T-Rex2/README.md

 ### 🔍 Demo
 I have attached a .ipynb [file](demo.ipynb) in the repository.
 You can refer to it to know how to use the model.

+Additionally, I have provided another .ipynb [file](cls_embeddings.ipynb) that illustrates the process of learning class embeddings for the model.

 **Note**: You may need to adjust the threshold value to achieve the best results.

 ### 💡 Conclusion